-The distinction between the two types of back acne blemishes is not just relevant to dermatologists — it determines what products you should use to get rid of it.
+The distinction between what causes bacne and the two types of blemishes is not just relevant to dermatologists — it determines which back acne products you should use to get rid of it.

 For big, red bumps

-If you have deeply rooted red bumps — true acne — the first line of defense is antibacterial products, whether oral or topical, Talakoub explains.
+If you have deeply rooted red bumps — true acne — the first line of defense would be an antibacterial back acne treatment, whether oral or topical, Talakoub explains.
 Products with salicylic acid, zinc and benzoyl peroxide are common acne fighters that are effective against angry back acne.
 Salicylic acid breaks down excess oil and keratin to unclog pores and helps regulate the skin’s natural exfoliation process.
 Zinc regulates oil production and helps control bacterial growth.

 Chances are you already have an arsenal for treating facial breakouts, but for back acne, you will need to bring in the big guns, Talakoub cautions.
 “A lot of times I have patients and we give them medicine for the face and they come back and say, ‘but my back is not clear,’” she says.
 “The back is much harder to treat.”